British Transport Police: 21st century

+In 2010, the force's dog training was moved from a force-specific training establishment near Tadworth, Surrey (opened in 1984) to the Metropolitan Police's Dogs Training School in Keston, London Borough of Bromley.
 In May 2011, the Secretary of State for Transport Philip Hammond announced that British Transport Police would create an armed capability of its own with the added benefit of additional resilience and capacity to the overall UK police armed capability.
 The BTP are deployed on armed patrols using Glock 17 pistols, LMT AR-15 CQB carbines and tasers.